 Vitamin D can be toxic when large amounts (i.e. >50,000 IU) is supplemented for prolonged periods of time. ) Readers are advised to acquaint themselves with the latest (unpublished) study summary on Vitamin D daily dosage at my Blog (www.hairlossclinic.com.au )

 Vitamin D supplementation should be prescribed by an experienced Health Practitioner after Vitamin D blood levels are established.
 Vitamin D3 – known as Cholecalciferol – is the only form of Vitamin D supplement that should be taken, as it’s the one naturally-occurring form for our bodies.
 All other forms of Vitamin D are metabolic or chemical alterations.
 Ergocalciferol is plant-derived Vitamin D2 – and is approximately 100 times LESS efficacious than Vitamin D3 (Lee: 2007).

-Finally – in the current climate of H1N1 (Swine Flu) hysteria – an interesting ‘side effect’ of Vitamin D: those of us with replete 25(OH) D levels would be very unlikely to generate an immune response from ‘Flu vaccine inoculation.
+Finally – when the H1N1 (Swine Flu) hysteria was dominating headlines – an interesting ‘side effect’ of Vitamin D: those of us with replete 25(OH) D levels would be very unlikely to generate an immune response from ‘Flu vaccine inoculation.
 Two Russian studies found hi-range Vitamin D levels de-activate immune response which the vaccine is attempting to generate (Shadrin, AS. et al: 1977 + Zykov, MP, Sosunov, AV: 1987).
-It’s as if the body is saying ‘with high Vitamin D levels I don’t need this.’
+It’s as if the body is saying ‘with high Vitamin D levels I don’t need this….’